subtree/peasy-api-docs/source/index.html.md

 Parameter | Description
 --------- | -----------
 startDate | The first date of the period to fetch stats for.
-When requesting for a period, make sure the given date is the first date (a Monday for a <code>WEEK</code> or the first in the month for a <code>MONTH</code>) in a completed period.
+When requesting for a period, make sure the given date is the first date (a Monday for a `WEEK` or the first in the month for a `MONTH`) in a completed period.
 Default is yesterday. period | What period to fetch stats for.
 Must be either `DAY`, `WEEK` or `MONTH`.
 Default is `DAY`. format | The format of the results.
 Must be either `json` or `csv`.
 Default is `json`. currency | The currency to display all monetary values in.
 Uses the official ECB exchange rate for the order date.
 Default is `SEK`.